Jhutty/Tracking_IAV_from_Blood/README.md

 # Tracking_IAV_from_Blood

-The python code uses the version 3.7.7 and uses the following libraries:
+The python code uses the version 3.7.7 and the following libraries:

 - Tensorflow: 2.4.1
 - Sklearn:    0.24.2